piemaboot/specifications/README.md

-Specifications of the formats used in StngAuth
+Specifications of the formats used in Piema